mcarr-and/go-gin-marshalling/docs/K3D-Install.md

 make skaffold-dev-k3d;
 ```

-## 4. Deploy Album-Store to Kubernetes
+## 4. Deploy Album-Store to the K3D Kubernetes Cluster

 This will deploy 3 replicas of album-store into the cluster.